 The programme supports learning throughout the curriculum and also provides specific opportunities within the academic year for students to engage in experiential learning activities, connecting curriculum beyond the classroom in a variety of contexts.

 These opportunities may include but are not limited to an ELP orientation at the beginning of the school year in which students engage in team building activities, familiarization with the IB programme, investigative challenges and cultural exchanges based within the school and around Singapore.
-The programme may also involve the ‘Week Without Walls’ in which experiences are offered to students to engage in cultural exchanges, become involved in community-based projects, develop interpersonal skills, investigate curriculum links, and explore aspects of the IB Learner Profile.
+The programme may also involve the ‘Week Without Walls’ in which experiences are offered to students to engage in service learning and in cultural exchanges, become involved in community-based projects, develop interpersonal skills, investigate curriculum links, and explore aspects of the IB Learner Profile.

 Highly effective student learning does not exist within subject-specific silos.
 As an aspirational world-leading international school, GEMS (Singapore) will bind learning through three interconnected facets: